techieeliot/gcc-web-design-co/src/content/blog/deploying-nextjs-netlify.md

 # Deploying Your Next.js App to Netlify: A Step-by-Step Guide

-Deploying your Next.js app should feel as natural as sharing the fruits of your labor from a well-tended blueberry patch.
+Deploying your Next.js app should feel as easy and natural as sharing some of your fresh fruit with a close friend.
 Netlify offers a smooth deployment process that aligns perfectly with a modern, agile workflow.
 Let's walk through a process that keeps things simple, effective, and true to our down‐to‐earth ethos.

 ## Why Netlify?